 Adedayo (2012) made a methodological and analytical attempt to determine the precise channel of exchange rate pass-through in Nigeria.
 The study considered the interest rate and inflation rate channels and then employed a distributed lag model that incorporates a first order lag of exchange rate inclusive of current output level.
 This approach yield two-variants of the adapted model and the classical ordinary least square method was adopted for estimation.
-The empirical outcomes indicated that it is only previous exchange rate of naira opposite to US dollar that pass-through interest rate in Nigeria between 1970 and 2010, while neither the current exchange rate of naira opposite to the US dollar nor the previous exchange rate of naira opposite to the US dollar nor the previous exchange rate of naira opposite to the US dollar nor the previous in Nigeria between 1970 and 2010.
+The empirical outcomes indicated that it is only previous exchange rate of naira opposite to US dollar that pass-through interest rate in Nigeria between 1970 and 2010, while neither the current exchange rate of naira opposite to the US dollar nor the previous exchange rate of naira opposite to the US dollar have passed-through inflation rate in Nigeria between 1970 and 2010.